infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Parameters

-#### cond: `str` (non-empty), *Optional*
+#### cond: `str`, *Optional*

-A condition or filter that determines which rows to delete from the table.
+A non-empty string that defines the condition for selecting rows to delete.
 The parameter can be an expression, a function, or any other form of conditional logic that evaluates to `True` for the rows that should be deleted.
 If `cond` is not specified or set to `None`, the method will delete all rows in the table.

 :::tip NOTE